Cjayy77/chuchote/README.md

 to a local LLM and get a spoken answer — wake word → speech-to-text → local reasoning → text-to-speech, running entirely on your machine.
 No cloud, ever.

-> **Status: Phase 5 — the CLI MVP is complete.** Wake word → speech capture
-> (Silero VAD end-of-turn) → faster-whisper → Ollama → Piper → speaker, with
-> memory across restarts, barge-in to interrupt a reply, overlapped synthesis,
-> a config file, and an install script.
-Push-to-talk remains a fallback
-> (`--ptt`).

 ## Pipeline